usgin/dynamic-json-editor-schema-translator/README.md

 The Data Discovery Hub metadata editor differs from the standard editor in the following ways:

 1 - Provides json path arrays in the schema files to allow multiple json paths for each metadata element.
-This allows the editor to edit     records with the different metdata schemas.
-Cinergi records are harvested from many data sources, so the metadata formats vary.
+This allows the editor to edit     records with the different metadata schemas.
+Cinergi records are harvested from many data sources, so the metadata formats may vary.

 2 - Creates "difference objects" that track edit changes for processing in Cinergi pipeline.